Language selection

 1946-1955: Building the framework for nuclear safety in Canada

-- 1947 – One year later in July 1947, Canada is ready for the first research reactor to start operating at Chalk River Laboratories.
+• 1947 – In July, Canada is ready to start operating the National Research Reactor (NRX) under the oversight of the AECB at Chalk River Laboratories.
 So far, it is the world’s most powerful research reactor, producing isotopes and giving Canada the lead in nuclear medicine.
+Canada’s first nuclear reactor was ZEEP (zero energy experimental pile), whichbegan operations at Chalk River in September 1945 and served as the basis for the design of the NRX.

 Related links